moltenlavaguava/peanut/README.md

 An attempt at a decent audio player that works off youtube

-Currently very WIP, gui is in progress
+Currently very WIP, gui is in progress (but works)

 ## Installation